0x5ubt13/qool-jekyll_step_by_step-loop/README.md

 #### Output:
 And the warning saying *Invalid theme folder: _includes* is back again.
 But the browser is still showing the dinky theme.

-This is an important lesson, because it shows how jekyll works.
+> This is an important lesson, because it shows, how jekyll works.
 It goes to the Merlot theme gem, complains about the missing _includes folder, and starts loading the theme files, which are not present in our repository.
-But because we have the dinky source in our repository, and which follows the same naming convention, dinky theme remains active.
-And this is also the reason, why some smart people came up with gem based themes.
+But because we have the dinky source in our repository, which follows the same naming convention, the dinky theme remains active.
+And this is also the reason, why some smart people invented gem based themes.

 ### 22) Rename the folders
 #### Input: